pdphilip/elasticlens/README.md

 **ElasticLens is built from the ground up around Elasticsearch**.

-It integrates directly with the  [Laravel-Elasticsearch](https://github.com/pdphilip/laravel-elasticsearch) package (Elasticsearch using Eloquent), creating a dedicated `Index Model` that is fully accessible and automatically synced with your `Base Model`.
+It integrates directly with the  [Laravel-Elasticsearch](https://github.com/pdphilip/laravel-elasticsearch) package (Elasticsearch using Eloquent), creating a dedicated `Index-Model` that is fully accessible and automatically synced with your `Base-Model`.

 <details>
 <summary> How? </summary>

-> The `Index Model` acts as a separate Elasticsearch model managed by ElasticLens, yet you retain full control over it, just like any other Laravel model.
-In addition to working directly with the `Index Model`, ElasticLens offers tools for
+> The `Index-Model` acts as a separate Elasticsearch model managed by ElasticLens, yet you retain full control over it, just like any other Laravel model.
+In addition to working directly with the `Index-Model`, ElasticLens offers tools for
 > mapping fields (with embedding relationships) during the build process, and managing index migrations.

-> For Example, a base `User` Model will sync with an Elasticsearch `IndexedUser` Model that provides all the features from [Laravel-Elasticsearch](https://github.com/pdphilip/laravel-elasticsearch) to search your `Base Model`.
+> For Example, a base `User` Model will sync with an Elasticsearch `IndexedUser` Model that provides all the features from [Laravel-Elasticsearch](https://github.com/pdphilip/laravel-elasticsearch) to search your `Base-Model`.

 </details>

----

 # Requirements

-- Laravel 10.x 11.x & 12.x
+- Laravel 10.x/11.x/12.x
 - Elasticsearch 8.x

 # Installation